daniellerch/daniellerch.github.io/papers-en.md

 lang-suffix: "-en"
 ---

+- On the Effectiveness of Side-Informed Steganography in Diffusion-Generated Images.
+Daniel Lerch-Hostalot and David Megías.
+In Proceedings of the 21st International Conference on Availability, Reliability and Security (ARES '26).
+To appear, August 2026.

 - Calyptography: Secure Secret Storage Inspired by Cryptography and Steganography.
 Daniel Lerch-Hostalot, Jordi Puiggalí and David Megias.
 In: Coppens, B., Volckaert, B., Naessens, V., De Sutter, B. (eds) Availability, Reliability and Security.
 ARES 2025.
 Lecture Notes in Computer Science, vol 15996.
 Springer, Cham.
 [<a href='https://doi.org/10.1007/978-3-032-00635-6_17'>10.1007/978-3-032-00635-6_17</a>].